lauragift21/nuxt-workshop/README.md

 ## Improving SEO with Vue-Meta

 In Nuxt applications, we can significantly improve SEO of the pages by adding correct meta tags to respective pages.
-Nuxt uses Vue Meta under the hood to update the document head and meta attributes of your application.
+Nuxt uses Vue Meta under the hood to update the document head and meta attributes of our application.

-You can add meta information in three different ways in Nuxt.js:
+We can add meta information in three different ways in Nuxt.js:

 ![SEO Slide](./static/Seo.jpg)